MitchyBAwesome/amazon-ecs-catsndogs-workshop/Lab-8-Artifacts/lab8-detailed-steps.md

     5. In **Retries** enter: *3*

-    When the container starts it runs a curl command to test for the presence of localhost/dogs/1.jpg.
-Any response code other than a 200 is considered a failure.
+When the task starts it runs a curl command, within the container, to test for a successful response to the request for http://localhost/dogs/1.jpg.
+Any response code other than a 200 (success) is considered a failure.
 The test will timeout after 5 seconds, at which point it will wait for 30 seconds and try again.
 There will be a total of 3 attempts to execute this health check, for a commulative time of 90 seconds (3 * 20).
 At which point, the task will be marked as unhealthy, it will be removed from the service and replaced.

 9. Click **Update**

 10. Click **Create**

-## 7.2	Update the service
+## x.2	Update the service

 The next step is to update the dogs service definition to use the latest revision of the task definition which includes the health check.